 The number of conductive layers required for your PCB order.

 Designer tip: Text such as company name, logo, or part number that is correct reading on the top copper layer will insure the layers are oriented correctly.
 This orientation text can be placed inside or outside of the board outline.
 Text placed outside of the board outline will be used for reference only and deleted prior to manufacture. (see “Component Side”)

 The limitations of a specific manufacturing process that is aimed at consistently producing product with a sufficiently high yield.
-These specific capabilities may be different at all manufacturing locations, please follow these in the design portion of your project to help avoid problems down the road.
+These specific capabilities may be different for every PCB manufacturer, please follow these in the design portion of your project to help avoid problems down the road.

 Sunstone Circuits manufacturing capabilities will provide more information.

-Quickturn product has the capability of 0.006” trace/space while Full-Featured can be ordered with 0.005” trace/space.
+"Run as Sent" product has the capability of 0.005” trace/space while PCBpro can be ordered with 0.004” trace/space.
 If you need smaller traces or spaces please complete our request for custom quote form.

 Due to processing considerations, for our customer’s design files that use cross hatching, our limit for online orders is .010” line/ .010” space cross-hatch pattern.